Table of Contents

 Assam SLET Study Plan

-With only 2 weeks left for the Assam SLET exam, candidates must require a sturdy study plan to follow on a strict basis to ensure a focused and thorough revision for the exam.
+As the Assam SLET exam date has been out and will be held on 15 March 2026, candidates must require a sturdy study plan to follow on a strict basis to ensure a focused and thorough revision for the exam.
 To facilitate all the aspirants, we have created an in detail study plan for the Assam SLET exam.
 You can follow that day-wise plan and pave your way for Assistant Professor positions in the North Eastern region of India.

 |